openresty/opm/README.md

 Description
 ===========

-`opm` is the official OpenResty package management system kinda similar to Perl's CPAN.
+`opm` is the official OpenResty package manager, similar to Perl's CPAN and NodeJS's npm in rationale.

 We provide both the `opm` client-side command-line utility and the server-side application for the central package repository in this